-It’s the perfect time to be looking at 4K TVs.
-It’s now confidently been the video standard for a decent amount of time, and the adoption towards 8K is still a long way away.
+Now is the perfect time to be looking at 4K TVs.
+This resolution has confidently been the video standard for a decent amount of time now, and the widespread adoption of 8K is still a long way away.
 That means that the value you get for each dollar you spend on a 4K TV is better than ever before.

-But we aren’t focusing our attention solely on 4K TVs under $1,000.
-We’re casting our net significantly wider to provide you with a cross section of the great 4K TVs you can get for under a thousand dollars.
+But we aren’t focusing our attention solely on any old 4K TVs under $1,000.
+We’re casting our net significantly wider to provide you with a cross-section of the greatest 4K TVs you can get for under a thousand dollars.
 From HDR to smart features, we’re ready to break down the fundamentals and help you understand what you should be looking for and how to find a 4K TV for any budget.

 - 10 Best 4k TVs under $1000

 - 1. Samsung UN65RU7100FXZA 65-Inch 4K UHD 7 Series

 - 2. LG 65SM8600PUA 4K Ultra HD Smart LED NanoCell TV

 - 3. TCL 65-Inch 65S525 4K UHD Dolby Vision HDR Roku Smart TV

 - 4. TOSHIBA 50LF711U20 50″ 4K UHD Smart LED TV